AnikRoan/AnikRoan/README.md

 # Hi there!
-I'm [Anna Padun] 👋
+I'm Anna Padun 👋

 ## About Me
-I'm a Java Developer passionate about coding and developing high-quality software.
+I'm a Software Developer passionate about coding and developing high-quality software.
 I have experience working with various technologies and tools, and I'm always eager to learn more.

 ## Skills
-- **Programming Language:** Java
+- **Programming Languages:** Java, Python
 - **Technologies:**

 <p>